rh-osp-demo/dp-demo/demo/index.md

-Welcome to the Red Hat OpenStack Services on OpenShift demonstration instructions.
+Welcome to the Red Hat OpenStack Services on OpenShift(RHOSO) demonstration instructions.
 These instructions will guide you through the installation of the next generation of Red Hat's OpenStack product onto an existing OpenShift Cluster utilizing a bastion host and a single host for the data plane.